mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 Different stakeholders need different fairness guarantees.
 This guide organizes metrics into four practical categories that align with business objectives and regulatory requirements.
 While this guide uses binary examples (common in high-stakes decisions), most fairness metrics also generalize to multi-class and multi-label settings.
 Jurity supports both.

+**Important:** All threshold recommendations in this guide are illustrative best practices for internal auditing.
+They are not regulatory standards and may need to be adapted depending on domain, data, and stakeholder requirements.

 ---

 ## 1. 🏛️ Legal Compliance Metrics